OandONE/SharpThon/README.md

 🔄 How It Works

 ```
-SharpThon (.spy) → Transpiler → C# (.cs) → .NET Build → Run
+SharpThon (.spy) → Sprache Parser → C# (.cs) → .NET Build → Run
 ```

-The transpiler is written in C#.
-ANTLR parser is replacing Regex for production-ready parsing.
+The transpiler is written in C# using Sprache — a clean parser combinator library.
+Minimal Regex, no external tools, no Java — just pure C# and .NET.

 A Python prototype is also available in python_transpiler/.

 ---